hypergonial/hikari-miru/docs/source/guides/navigators.rst

         # If the bot is mentioned
         if me.id in event.message.user_mentions_ids:
             embed = hikari.Embed(title="I'm the second page!", description="Also an embed!")

+            # A Page object can be used to further customize the page payload if a single embed or str is not enough.
+            page = nav.Page(content="I'm the last page!", embed=hikari.Embed(title="I also have an embed!"))

             # The list of pages this navigator should paginate through
+            # This should be a list that contains 'str', 'hikari.Embed', and 'nav.Page' objects.
-            pages = ["I'm the first page!", embed, "I'm the last page!"]
+            pages = ["I'm the first page!", embed, page]

             # Define our navigator and pass in our list of pages
             navigator = nav.NavigatorView(pages=pages)

-            # You may also pass an interaction object to this function
+            # You may also pass an interaction or miru context to this function
             await navigator.send(event.channel_id)